valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.5.0/README.md

 * The issue where after the case version update in Verzoeken plugin was no longer possible to create subscriptions and filters is resolved
 * The layout of the widgets which contain more than 5 fields is improved
 * The issue when the tabs get broken when the user is trying to switch between the tabs with the case open is resolved
+* The OpenNotificaties abonnement is now registered after the application startup, rather than during initialization.